elastic/elasticsearch-rails/opensearch-model/README.md

 end
 ```

-This will extend the model with functionality related to Elasticsearch.
+This will extend the model with functionality related to OpenSearch.

 #### Feature Extraction Pattern